Landscape Study of Chaplaincy and Campus Ministry in the United States

 The number of Americans who have no religious affiliation has grown to almost 20% according to the Pew Survey Report "'Nones' on the Rise" (2012).
 Though many associate the "Nones" with atheism, the majority of the religiously unaffiliated consider themselves to be religious or spiritual or both.
 What does it look like to be religious or spiritual outside of a religious tradition?
 This is new territory for scholars and there is a lot that we do not know.
 My own interest in the unaffiliated began almost twenty years ago when I was studying funeral services and wondered how an unaffiliated family creates a funeral service.
 To answer that I conducted a study of unaffiliated funerals that was published in Omega--The Journal of Death and Dying in 2002.
 In spring 2013 Marymount Honors student Lilly Catts ('15) and I took a different approach by piloting an interview protocol and web survey of undergraduate students at Marymount University who are unaffiliated.
-Since then I expanded the data collection with assistance of student researchers at Marymount.
+Since then I expanded the data collection with the assistance of student researchers at Marymount.
 I presented on the theme of "Participation and Belonging" at the Third Biennial Conference on Religion and American Culture in June 2013 and the proceedings are available to the public.
 This data informed the book The Twentysomething Soul: Understanding the Religious and Secular Lives of American Young Adults.

 Racial and Cultural Diversity in American Churches